makinbacon21/switchroot-android-build/README.md

 ## How to fetch the latest code changes and rebuild

 - Any subsequent `./build-android.sh <rom_name: icosa | foster | foster_tab>` execution will detect that the `./android/lineage` directoy contains files and will work unde the assumption that the source code was already downloaded at least once.
 Then it will re-sync the repos, re-apply patches and re-build

+## How to start all over again

+- Run `./reset.sh` (requires `sudo`).
+It will delete your `android` directory, where all the sources and build outputs are, and delete the docker image with the environment for the builds.